ebu/cpa-auth-provider/doc/getting-started.md

 - start a docker container with a postgres database
 - configure the main container to use the postgres database.

-To use the postgres database first run `docker-compose --file docker-compose-idp-postgres.yaml up -d` then connect to the IDP container using `docker exec -it cpaauthprovider_cpa-auth-provider_1 /bin/bash` and run the following command in the shell: `NODE_ENV=development bin/init-db`
+To use the postgres database first run `docker-compose --file docker-compose-idp-postgres.yaml up --build -d` then connect to the IDP container using `docker exec -it cpaauthprovider_cpa-auth-provider_1 /bin/bash` and run the following command in the shell: `NODE_ENV=development bin/init-db`

 ## Starting the identity provider outside of docker